-Rousing speech by hitmaker Bruno Mars on dealing with haters and doubters in a world where everyone’s a critic.
-This interview with Ellen De Generes really gets going at 4:50, where Bruno gets passionate and goes direct to camera.
+A rousing speech by hitmaker Bruno Mars on dealing with haters and doubters in a world where everyone’s a critic.
+This interview with Ellen De Generes gets going at 4:50, where Bruno gets passionate and goes direct to camera.

 A 10-minute talk-cum-guitar lesson from Chic disco legend and the creative brain behind an enormous catalogue of hit records.
 Talking in soft tones that belie his electrifying presence, he tells us trade secrets about his signature guitar style and how to write songs.

-Nile lets us in on this gem: “It’s not what you play, it’s what you don’t play that makes it funky…”
+The Nile lets us in on this gem: “It’s not what you play; it’s what you don’t play that makes it funky…”

 Andrew Stanton wrote and directed Bugs Life, Finding Nemo and Wall-E. He is currently busy directing Finding Dory and writing Toy Story 4.
-He clearly knows a thing or two about stories, and he conveys these insights brilliantly.
-A wonderful Ted Talk from a truly inspirational creative leader.
+He knows a thing or two about stories, and he conveys these insights brilliantly.
+A wonderful TED Talk from a truly inspirational creative leader.

 A one-hour talk from screenwriting guru and author of the seminal text on storytelling for the movies.
 The focus is good old-fashioned form and technique - McKee often comes across as bullish and dismissive of others work - but only when that work relies exclusively on special effects, with scant regard for a story.
 You will become a better storyteller for watching this video, whether you’re a filmmaker or not.